Also known as brachioplasty, arm lift surgery is a technique to lift and reshape the upper arm.

-Although surgery is generally safe, there are potential complications and risks associated with any surgery.
-I will discuss these general risks with you as well as provide detail information about the complications and risks associated with an arm lift including:
+There are potential complications and risks associated with any surgery.
+I will discuss these general risks with you, as well as provide detailed information about the complications and risks associated with an arm lift including:

-- Temporary numbness around the incision sites and the inner aspect of the arm, this gradually improves with time
+- Some patients experience temporary numbness near the incision sites, and on the inner side of the arm.
+This is temporary and gradually improves with time.

-- The scars may need to be extended into the arm pit and chest wall if there is a a lot of skin excess
+- The scars may need to be extended into the arm pit and chest wall if there is a lot of excess skin

 - Movement may be restricted to the tightened skin of the arm

-- Rarely the skin may not heal and a skin graft may be required,
+- In very rare cases, the skin may not heal properly, resulting in the need for a skin graft

-- Patients who have removal of large amounts of skin may require a blood transfusion
+- In patients where the removal of large amounts of skin was necessary, a blood transfusion may be required

 - Fluid (seroma) may accumulate under the skin of the incision site which may require a draining procedure

-- Hypertrophic and keloids scars may form.
-These are scars that are prominent and visible, which may be itchy, unsightly and annoying, however, they do not pose a threat to your health.
+Hypertrophic and keloid scars may form.
+These are scars which are prominent and visible, and may be itchy, unsightly and annoying.
+However, they do not pose a threat to your health.

-Costs associated with an arm lift varies between: $9000-$14000 depending on a number of factors:
+Costs associated with an arm lift vary depending on a few factors.